garg-tejas/local-course-player/README.md

 - **Entirely Local**: Your course files never leave your computer.
 Everything is processed in-browser.
 - **Video & PDF Support**: Seamlessly switch between video lessons and PDF documents.
 - **Progress Tracking**: Automatically saves your completed lessons for each course.
-- **Custom Playback Speed**: Watch videos at your own pace.
-Your speed setting is saved.
 - **Distraction-Free UI**: A clean interface with a collapsible sidebar to help you focus.
 - **Keyboard Shortcuts**: Navigate and control video playback efficiently.